 - Washing well with soap and water once you return home

-- Bathing your dog with a good pet shampoo if there is concern it has come into contact with a poisonous plant (remember to wear rubber gloves)
+- Bathing your dog with a good pet shampoo if you have a concern your pet has come into contact with a poisonous plant (remember to wear rubber gloves)

 If any poisonous plants have invaded your yard, wash your garden tools and gloves regularly.
-If you are trying to remove the plants from your yard or may be working around them, wear long sleeves and pants tucked into boots.
-Wearing impermeable gloves is also important.
+If you’re trying to remove the plants from your yard or working around them, wear long sleeves and pants tucked into boots.
+It’s also a good idea to wear impermeable gloves.

 What symptoms result from contact with a poisonous plant?

-“They all have a similar mechanism for causing rashes,” said Dr. Baeseman.
+“They all have a similar mechanism for causing rashes,” Dr. Baeseman says.
 “Each plant transfers a resinous sap material that causes irritation and produces a rash.
 The rash typically resembles a straight line of redness and may include some fluid-filled blisters.
 With significant exposure, the area of redness can be more widespread.”

 If you have difficulty breathing or swallowing, or your face is swelling after